patriklaurell/gptme-agent-template/tasks/setup-dotfiles.md

 - [ ] install.sh executed successfully
 - [ ] Git hooks active and working
 - [ ] Systemd services enabled and running (if using)
+  - [ ] systemctl --user daemon-reload executed
+  - [ ] Timer shows as "active (waiting)" in status
+  - [ ] Timer appears in list-timers output
+  - [ ] No errors in journal logs

 ## Notes